llmercury/GettingCleaningDataProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should create one R script called run_analysis.R that does the following.
+The R script I created is called run_analysis.R that does the following:
-* Merges the training and the test sets to create one data set.
+* Read "subject_train.txt", "y_train.txt", "X_train.txt", "subject_test.txt", "y_test.txt", "X_test.txt".
+Column bind the first three files called "train.txt".
+Column bind the last three files called "test.txt".
+Row binded the newly created two files into one data set "mdata".
+This data set has 10299 rows and 563 columns.
+* Labels the data set with descriptive variable names.
+The variable names are from the 2nd column of the "features.txt".
+The values of the 2nd column of the "features.txt" is converted to valid column names, meaning that "_" and "()" were removed.
+This is the step 4 in the project description.
+I choose to do this before the 2nd step because after the descriptive variable names help to select the columns by names.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
+The codeBook.md file explained how those variables were selected.
+The data set was named "msData".
-* Uses descriptive activity names to name the activities in the data set
+* Uses descriptive activity names (from "activity_labels.txt") to name the activities (2nd column of "msData" ) in the data set.
-* Appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, by using group_by and summarise_each, create a tidy data set with the average of each variable for each activity and each subject.
+The data set was named "df". "df" is written to a text file named "step5tidyData.txt" in the working directory.